mattgam/MillRightMegaVDocs/source/section_15_install_router_into_mount/index.rst

 2. Position the square on the front of the router and then each side and verify the router is at a right angle to the bed

-.. note:: Brad Ellerbroek's tramming plate is a big help with this and was mentioned in section _Brad.
+.. note:: Brad Ellerbroek's tramming plate is a big help with this and was mentioned in :ref:`Brad`.

 3. If it isn't square loosen the pinch bolt and reseat the router then tighten the pinch bolt